rlmoser99/ruby_chess/README.md

 ## Project Requirements
 **2-Player Game with Legal Moves:**
-I choose to split each player turn into two parts, so that I could display the legal moves and captures on the board.
-I am not an experienced chess player, so creating this visual indicator was important to me.
+I wanted to create a similar UI as [chess.com](chess.com) to visually display the opponent's previous piece and the active piece's moves and captures.
+Therefore, I split each player turn into two parts.

 **Save and Load Games:**
 Players can save (or quit) a game at the beginning of every turn.
 A new game can only be loaded at the start of the application.